nuxeo/generator-nuxeo/README.md

 # npm and bower install must be executed automatically, otherwise:
 # cd *-web && npm install && bower install

-# To run the application in dev mode; with file hot reload:
+# To run the application in dev mode; with file changes watch:
 cd *-web && gulp serve
 ```